Traffic Assignment Problem for Footpath Networks with Bidirectional Links

-Each midpoint node will be assigned into four type of nodes as connector left, connector right, connector bottom or connector top based on its closet midpoint node.
-For example if a closet midpoint node is about 270 degree of azimuth angle, then this node will be assigned as mid block left node or if a closet midpoint node is about 90 degree of azimuth angle, then this node will be a mid block bottom node.
+Each midpoint node will be classified into four node types including connector east, connector west, connector south or connector north based on its closet midpoint node.
 A block is defined by enclosing all four types of mid block nodes together to create a block centroid.
 The fifth step is to add connector links.
-Each link that contains any of four mid block nodes will be split into new links that contain new upstream and downstream nodes.
-At each connector block, four connector links are created to connect block centroid node to all of connectors, hence connecting block centroid to existing network.
-The sixth step is to add mirror link to accommodate bidirectional effect at every footpath.
-Figure \ref{fig:footpathgenschematic} demonstrates output of footpath generation algorithm.
+Each link that contains any of the four mid block nodes will be split into new links that contain new upstream and downstream nodes.
+At each connector block, four connector links are created to connect block centroid nodes to all of the connectors, hence connecting block centroids to the existing network.
+The sixth step is to add mirror links to accommodate bidirectional effect on every footpath.
+Figure \ref{fig:footpathgenschematic} in the main text illustrates the output of the footpath generation algorithm.